Our towns and villages

 Mayo North is made up of a number of towns, villages and communities, each with their own something special to offer.

-From Belderrig across the border of Co.
-Sligo to Enniscrone and Easkey and all the way as far southeast as Swinford, there is lots to see, do and explore in our beautiful coastal area.
+From Belmullet across the border of County Sligo to Enniscrone and Easkey and all the way as far southeast as Swinford, there is lots to see, do and explore in our beautiful coastal area.

 Read below to find lots of information on places to visit and things to see and do in Ballina, North Mayo and West Sligo.

 The small rural village of Kilfian is situated between Ballina, Crossmolina, Ballycastle and Killala.[...]

 The village of Doonfeeny is only a stone’s throw away from Ballycastle.
 Just a short 3.5km drive west of Ballycastle village you’ll find one of North Mayo’s hidden gems, Doonfeeny Church and Standing Stone.[...]

 The Barony of Erris and Belmullet is a real haven for walks , sea-sports and those with an interest in heritage and culture.[...]